pedromedley/website/content/documentation/starting/plus.md

 **DO NOT LOSE YOUR PASSWORD!**
-Your password is used to encrypt/decrypt your data and is never sent to the server, so we cannot reset it for you.
-I recommend keeping it safe in a password manager such as [1Password](https://1password.com/) or [LastPass](https://lastpass.com/).
+Your password is used to encrypt/decrypt your data and is never sent to the server, so we cannot reset it for you!
+I recommend keeping it safe in a password manager like [1Password](https://1password.com/) or [LastPass](https://lastpass.com/).

 _NOTE: You will be able to change your password in the future, but only if you have a copy of your old one._

 Once you signup, you will receive a verification email.
-Once you click the link inside the email, you will be able to log in.
+Click the activation link inside, then log in to the app.

 ## Configure Data Sync